This content has been automatically translated from Ukrainian.

 [1, 2, 3, 5, 6, 7, 8, 9]

-Function merge_sort() recursively bisects the input array, sorts each half with a call merge_sort(), and then combines them using a function merge().
-Function merge() merges two sorted arrays into one sorted array, comparing elements from both arrays.
+The merge_sort() function recursively splits the input array in half, sorts each half by calling merge_sort(), and then merges them using the merge() function.
+The merge() function merges two sorted arrays into one sorted array by comparing elements from both arrays.

 This post doesn't have any additions from the author yet.